lsendlein/Wasteagram/README.md

 Mobile Development Portfolio Project: Wasteagram

-Learning Outcomes
+Learning Outcomes:

-Obtain device location information and integrate the use of the camera or photo gallery Demonstrate persistence with remote storage services, such as Firebase Cloud Storage and a Firestore database.
+  - Obtain device location information and integrate the use of the camera or photo gallery
+  - Demonstrate persistence with remote storage services, such as Firebase Cloud Storage and a Firestore database.
-Invoke asynchronous methods, employ navigation, capture form data, and display data in ListView components and detail screens.
+  - Invoke asynchronous methods, employ navigation, capture form data, and display data in ListView components and detail screens.
-Implement unit tests to validate application behavior.
+  - Implement unit tests to validate application behavior.
-Incorporate the Semantics widget to facilitate accessibility features of native platforms.
+  - Incorporate the Semantics widget to facilitate accessibility features of native platforms.
-Demonstrate the use of analytics, crash reporting, and debugging tools Scenario
+  - Demonstrate the use of analytics, crash reporting, and debugging tools

+Scenario:

 Your client, Matthew Peter, is the owner of TwentySix Cafe, a Portland coffee shop.

 "Man, I am so tired of these wasted bagels and pastries we have at the end of every day!" he says.
 "I'm losing money, and it's so wasteful...
 I feel like there's an episode of Portlandia about this.
 I mean, why waste a donut?
 A donut!"